 Mappings are read-only by default: Heroku Connect will poll your Salesforce organization for changes and synchronize them to your database; however, changes made in your database will not be synchronized back to Salesforce.

 To enable changes made in your database to synchronized back to your Salesforce organization tick the box in the Database → Salesforce section of the create/edit mapping page.
 See Writing to Salesforce for more details about how Connect writes to Salesforce.

 Heroku Connect will poll your database for updates every 2 minutes.
 If updates are detected, Heroku Connect will begin to write changes back to Salesforce.
 Heroku Connect will not poll for additional database updates while the write operation to Salesforce is underway; write operations are executed in serial across all mappings in chronological order.

 Once a given write operation is completed, the poll cycle begins again every 2 minutes.
 In addition to the 2-minute poll, your database will also attempt to detect new or updated records and notify Connect to initiate a poll using

 pg_notify.
 This notification will happen at most every 10 seconds.
 These intervals are not configurable.

 By default Heroku Connect will poll your Salesforce organization for changes every 10 minutes.
-You can configure the polling interval from two minutes (10 minutes in the demo plan) to 60 minutes in one minute increments.
+You can change the polling interval from two minutes (10 minutes in the demo plan) to 60 minutes in one minute increments.
 A shorter polling interval is suitable for mappings where data changes frequently and a longer polling interval is best for mappings that change less often as it reduces API usage and processing overheads.